indeedeng/Mariner/README.md

 Mariner's goal is to help you to support the open source projects you rely upon by making it easy to get a list of the open issues in your dependencies.

-Mariner takes an input list of GitHub repos, fetches details about them from GitHub, and outputs a file containing a list of issues for each project.
+Mariner takes an input list of GitHub repositories, fetches details about them from GitHub, and outputs a file containing a list of issues for each project.

 NOTE: This library is in the experimental stage, so expect breaking changes